s-ahal/ourpet/README.md

 I wireframed this with a simple drawing -- there are only three pages, one of which (the about) is totally static.
 I decided to use query strings to identify the different pets so I didn't have to create a new page for every pet.

-It's a fairly simple website, but I think that it accomplishes what I wanted for it, which was to create something people could feel attached to, and to explore that concept.
+It's a fairly simple website, but I think that it accomplishes what I wanted for it, which was to create something people could feel attached to.